Invasive Species Spotlight: Multiflora Rose

 Alternatives

 Native roses offer an alternative to the invasive Multiflora Rose, supporting local landscapes while providing similar vibrant flowers and appealing scents.
-Rosa Carolina (pasture rose), Rosa palustris (swamp rose), and Rosa virginiana (pasture rose) are all adapted to local conditions and provide habitat and food resources to local wildlife populations.
+Rosa carolina (pasture rose), Rosa palustris (swamp rose), and Rosa virginiana (wild rose and sometimes also pasture rose), for example, are all adapted to local conditions and provide habitat and food resources to local wildlife populations.

 Image